 Culture matters.
 And it's important.
 Okay, let's be honest — it is what separates those that are great from those that aren't.
 Google, Apple and Amazon have culture.
 Facebook and Twitter don't.
-One famous definition of culture that I really like was by Max De Pree, renowned CEO and author of Leadership Is An Art.
+There's a famous definition of culture by Max De Pree, renowned CEO and author of Leadership Is An Art.
 He said: "Of all the leadership tools, culture is surely the most powerful – because leaders create it."
-So let's talk about how to create good culture at work.
+So, let's talk about how you, as a leader, can create good culture at work.

 Create a culture strategy